-It is always best at a minimum to go with a boot that has ankle protection and a robust sole (ideally with a steel inlay).
+It is always best, at a minimum, to go with a boot with ankle protection and a robust sole (ideally with a steel inlay).

-Longer length boots should offer more protection in terms of abrasion resistance but also have shin protection; whereas short boots will be lacking on that front.
+Longer-length boots should offer more abrasion resistance protection and shin protection, whereas short boots will be lacking on that front.

 A motorcycle boot with a good sole will help prevent you dropping the bike as a result of your foot slipping out when stationary.
 It will also help you keep a firm grip on the pegs and controls.

-Track boots are the most common to have hard soles which is great if you mainly ride on the track, otherwise you should be looking out for a boot with a more street-ready softer rubber sole.
+Track boots commonly have stiff soles, which is great if you mainly ride on the track.
+Otherwise, you should look for a boot with a more street-ready softer rubber sole.

 What sort of riding do you do?

 Do you do a lot of different riding all year?
-Then maybe a durable pair of boots that have shin protection, are waterproof and long-lasting are going to be the best option.
+Then maybe a durable pair of boots with waterproof and long-lasting shin protection will be the best option.

 You get what you pay for

 Want a little extra height to give you an advantage on the bike?
-Then boots with a thick sole or raised footbed are going to serve you well.
+Then boots with a thick sole or raised footbed will serve you well.